AdamSteffanick/ipa-data/README.md

 [![license][license-badge]][LICENSE]

-Data for International Phonetic Alphabet (IPA).
+Data for the International Phonetic Alphabet (IPA).
 These open-access datasets reflect the information on the [IPA Chart] and are extracted from the [Handbook of the International Phonetic Association] ([International Phonetic Association], 1999).

 ## Data serializations
 * Comma-separated values